Depha56/ICT-Chamber/README.md

 ### Additional Features:

 -The system can be extended to integrate with payment systems for automated fee collection.
-This would require additional modules for secure payment processing and communication with payment gateways.
 -Reservation functionality can be added, allowing users to reserve parking spaces in advance through the mobile app.
 -The system can collect historical parking data for analysis.
-This data can be used to identify peak usage times, optimize pricing strategies, or improve resource allocation in the parking lot.
+This data can be used to identify peak usage times, optimize pricing strategies.

 ## 📫 How to reach me: